jbaker8935/vibe-code-sonnet3.7/readme.md

   - Heuristic weights have not been tuned beyond the initial guess for values.
   - Easy mode has a depth 1 look-ahead to avoid making moves that will lead to a winning move by the opponent.
   - Hard mode level 1 has a depth 3 look-ahead which avoids setting up a forcing move by the opponent.
-  - Hard mode level 2 has a depth 5 look-ahead. *disabled*
+  - Hard mode level 2 is a DQN Agent